markrobinson85/odoo-devcontainer/README.md

 ![](.images/devcontainer-setup.png)

 ## Overview
-Odoo Dev Container is designed to streamline the setup process for developing Odoo modules using PyCharm Professional.
-This container manages the complexities of setting up Odoo and its dependencies, including Postgres and Nginx, allowing you to focus on development.
+"Works on my machine"

+Odoo DevContainer works to eliminate this problem by creating a portable and standardized development environment for Odoo by using a Docker container.
+When you use a devcontainer with PyCharm Professional, an agent is installed into the container that allows you to interact with the file system "remotely" from your host machine.

 This devcontainer will take care of the pain of setting up a local Odoo development environment, including:
 - Cloning the Odoo repo
 - Cloning the Odoo enterprise repo (if you have access)
-- Installing Python dependencies
-- Installing Odoo dependencies
+- Installing Odoo/Python dependencies
 - Installing Postgres and Nginx
 - Setting up run configurations in PyCharm for Odoo
 - Setting up database connections in PyCharm for Postgres

-You can use JetBrains Gateway or PyCharm Professional to build and run PyCharm in a container.
+You can use JetBrains Gateway or PyCharm Professional to build and run this devcontainer.

 For use on a project, I recommend forking or cloning this repo and making changes to suit your team's needs.